-Silhouetted by glowing, flame-colored cliffs as shrub hurtles down the hillside in big cloudy tufts, with the odd cow convening on the languid shore: Girolata is a magical world of its own.
+Silhouetted by glowing, flame-colored cliffs as shrub hurtles down the hillside in cloudy tufts, with the odd cow convening on the languid shore: Girolata is a magical world of its own.
 Situated on the southernmost tip of a UNESCO World Heritage reserve in Corsica and completely inaccessible by car, Girolata usually eludes the masses.
-Though it does tend to become a little busier during high summer, when cruises disembark in the next village.
-But even then, yacht charters still have a keen advantage, being able to enjoy Girolata practically all to themselves in mornings and evenings – and it's well worth an overnight stop.
+Though, it does tend to become a little busier during high summer when cruises disembark in the next village.
+But even then, yacht charters still have a keen advantage as they can enjoy Girolata practically all to themselves in the mornings and evenings – and it's well worth an overnight stop.

-Delving into its underwater grottos is an otherworldly experience, and whilst in the waters, you will find you may be greeted by much fascinating marine life, including a traveling pod of dolphins.
-Gourmands will also have a whale of a time too at one of its only restaurants, stippled into the bottom of the brooding escarpment.
-It would be almost criminal to not order the Scandola lobster, plucked from the waters in the cold husk of dawn.
+Delving into its underwater grottos is an otherworldly experience, and in the waters, you will find you may be greeted by much fascinating marine life, including a traveling pod of dolphins.
+Gourmands will also have a whale of a time at one of its only restaurants, stippled into the bottom of the brooding escarpment.
+It would be almost criminal to not order the Scandola lobster plucked from the waters in the cold husk of dawn.

 You can certainly sip pastis in peace on this island — which is another purchase made by the liquor mastermind Paul Ricard

 Located adjacent to Bandol, this diminutive isle complete with a bijou port is the perfect antidote to the Riviera rush.
 Vehicles are strictly forbidden here: this is strictly the domain of flora and fauna.
 And only a handful of quietly cool restaurants are open.
 Come spend a dozy afternoon discovering its gloriously wild inlets that unfurl into pools of clear turquoise, ideal for a snorkel, or laze on one of its sandy beaches watching the glittering brouhaha from a distance.

 For guests looking to book a yacht charter this year in the French Riviera or Corsica, we advise that you consult your chosen yacht charter broker as soon as possible as availability during this season is always limited in this popular region.